Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This will de-mix any tripling or doubling combinational pattern in the set.
-Even if you start in the middle of the set as this also is position independant, It will de-mix all combinations to what they are.
+Even if you start in the middle of the set, as this also is position independent, It will de-mix all combinations to what they are.

 <br /><br />